nexcess/nexcess-api-docs/Ssl-cert.md

 #### Creating a certificate without a CSR and Private Key

-When creating a certificate without a Certificate Signing Request and private key, all of the information necessary to create the CSR must be passed into the request.
+When creating a certificate without a certificate Signing Request and private key, all of the information necessary to create the CSR must be passed into the request.

 | Name | Description | Type | Required |
 | :--- | :--- | :---: | :---: |